Supporting a Pregnant Friend: Meaningful Ways to Help

 Remember, sometimes the best gift is your continued friendship and support.

 Being there for someone during pregnancy isn’t about grand gestures—it’s about showing up with kindness, respect, and practical help.
-However you’re able to support, your care will be remembered long after the baby arrives.
+Your support can make a significant difference.
+Whether it’s through listening, helping with tasks, or simply being present, your care will be remembered long after the baby arrives.